The-AI-Alliance/community/events/office-hours/README.md

-# AI Alliance Community Office Hours & Demos
+# Community Office Hours & Demos

 Community Office Hours are where you'll find technical talks and demos from community members for community members.
 Join us for engaging talks and live Q&A sessions with experts from Alliance projects and related technologies at the forefront of AI development.